techstop/techstop/content/post/2018-04-19-backup-and-debloat-android-no-root.md

 Do not uninstall system critical apps that may cause a boot loop.
 If you do, perform a factory reset to end the boot loop.

 If you uninstall apps that you later decide you want back, you can do a factory reset and the apps will reinstall.
-This is the only way to get the apps back.

 <!--adsense-->